ayalamanchili/chili-identity/office-master/office-doc/src/site/markdown/office/timesheets/corp-timesheet-maintainence.md

 (Time --> Corporate Time)
 How to view a employee's all time sheets
 -----
-- Select employee and click on view in timesheet panel to see corporate time summary of an employee.
+- Select employee and click on view in time sheet panel to see corporate time summary of an employee.

-Create a update timesheets manually
+Create a update time sheets manually
 -----
 - Please note creating time sheets manually must be done with caution and when there is a exception**

-- Click on Enter TimeSheet link in side panel by navigating to above specified navigation.
+- Click on Enter Time Sheet link in side panel by navigating to above specified navigation.
 - Select employee,fill leave details and click on create.

 Categories of time sheets